rw9999/Security-notes/Chapter 1-9/Chapter 1/readme.md

 ##

-<ins>Breach Impact<ins>
+### Breach Impact

 **_Security incidents_** occur when an organization experiences a breach of the confidentiality, integrity, and/or availability of information or information systems.
 Security professionals are responsible for understanding these risks and implementing controls designed to manage those risks to an acceptable level.
 They must understand the effects that a breach might have on the organization and the impact it might have on an ongoing basis

 **Financial Risk** - the risk of monetary damage to the organization as the result of a data breach

-**Reputational Risk** - occurs when the negative publicity surrounding a security breach casues the loss of goodwill amoung customers, employees, suplliers, and other stakeholders
+**Reputational Risk** - occurs when the negative publicity surrounding a security breach causes the loss of goodwill among customers, employees, suppliers, and other stakeholders

-**Strategic Risk** - the risk that an organization will become less efective in meeting its major goals and objectives as a result of the breach
+**Strategic Risk** - the risk that an organization will become less effective in meeting its major goals and objectives as a result of the breach

 **Operational Risk** - risk to the organization's ability to carry out its day-to-day functions

-**Compliance Risk** - occurs when a security breach causes an organiztion to run afoul of legal or regulatory requirments
+**Compliance Risk** - occurs when a security breach causes an organization to run afoul of legal or regulatory requirements

 >[!NOTE]
 Risks can often cross categories

 ##

-<ins>Security Control Categories<ins>
+### Security Control Categories

 **Technical Controls** - enforce confidentiality, integrity, and availability in the digital space